Important to know

 - oral history sites

-If a historic resource is found during the course of a development project, developers are required to report the site to the Heritage Division of Alberta Culture and Status of Women.
+If a historic resource is found during the course of a development project, developers are required to report the site to our Heritage Division.
 The form below can be used to assist in the recording of traditional use sites of a historic resource nature, for the purposes of protection and preservation under the Historical Resources Act.

 The form is optional and does not require all fields be to be completed.
 If you have any questions regarding the use of the form, contact the Indigenous Heritage Section.